stroggprog/volumio2mpd/README.md

 This applet converts Volumio style playlists and uploads them to MPD.

+__This has been superceded by [volumio2mpd2](https://github.com/stroggprog/volumio2mpd2), which can perform multiple transformations, uses a new mpd class and a new error class.__

 It relies on PHP-MPD.
 The repo is here: https://github.com/jimmikristensen/PHP-MPD

 __DO NOT__ pull files from the repo, the class file has been edited to work with modern versions of php.